-People who are generally satisfied with life not only know themselves and their wants, they also act deliberately with that knowledge.
+People who are generally satisfied with life know themselves and their wants thoroughly.
+They also act deliberately with that knowledge.
 Yet, many of us wander through life knowing that we want more out of it, we just don’t know what.
 Identifying what matters to you is key to being fulfilled in work and everyday life.

 Do you know your priorities?

-Do you know where you are going (and how to get there)?
+Do you know where you are going (and how to reach your goals)?

 Do you know your strengths and weaknesses?